How to choose a wedding venue

-Consider what kind of food you’re looking to serve as well; perhaps a venue’s caterer has a very specific menu.
+Consider what kind of food you’re looking to serve; perhaps a venue’s caterer has a very specific menu.

-To dream is to live and having a crazy, wild idea of what this special day looks like is great!
-But, don’t torture yourself.
+To dream is to live, and having a crazy, wild idea of what this special day looks like is great!

 Don’t sign a venue that you just can’t afford.

-If you spend all your money on a venue, then you’ll have to make cuts in other aspects of your wedding and I’ll tell you right now, you and your guests want an Overall Experience – not a great venue with not-so-great food and music.
+If you spend all your money on a venue, you’ll have to make cuts in other aspects of your wedding, and I’ll tell you right now, you and your guests want an Overall Experience – not a great venue with not-so-great food and music.

-They are so many ways to create a wow factor when you’re on a low budget wedding.
+There are many ways to create a wow factor when you have a low budget to plan your wedding.